 - 1 tsp turmeric

-- 1 tsp baking powder (added just before frying)
+- 1 tsp baking soda (added just before frying)

 - Soak dried chick peas for 12-24 hours in a bowl with plenty of water.